epinna/tplmap/README.md

 Tplmap
 ======

-Tplmap (short for _Template Mapper_) is a tool that automate the process of detecting and exploiting Server-Side Template Injection vulnerabilities (SSTI).
-This assists SSTI exploitation to compromise the application and achieve remote command execution on the operating system.
+Tplmap (short for _Template Mapper_) automates the detection and exploitation of Server-Side Template Injection (SSTI) vulnerabilities to break-out the sandbox and achieve remote command execution on the remote operating system.

-The tool can be used by security researchers and penetration testers, to detect and exploit vulnerabilities and study the template injection vulnerability class.
+The tool can be used as a testbed to conduct researches on the SSTI vulnerability class and as offensive security tool in penetration test engagements.

-The plugin architecture makes easy to extend the tool and support new template engines and sandbox break-out techniques.
-Part of the implemented techniques came from public research papers as James Kett's [Server-Side Template Injection: RCE For The Modern Web App][1] and other [works][4] while others have been [discovered][2] to [extend][3] this tool exploitation capabilities.
+The sandbox break-out techniques came from public [researches][4] as James Kett's [Server-Side Template Injection: RCE For The Modern Web App][1] and other original piece of [works][2] to [extend][3] this tool capabilities.

-Tplmap is able to detect and achieve arbitrary command execution in several scenarios as injections in code context and blind injections.
-The tool also detects code injections in several languages (e.g. Server-Side JavaScript Injection) exploiting _eval()_-like injections and generic template engines accepting arbitrary code.
+It achieves full compromise in rendered context, several code context and blind injection scenarios.
+It also exploits _eval()_-like injections in several languages and generic unsandboxed template engines.

 Example
 -------